phalt/clientele/CONTRIBUTING.md

 make lint
 ```

+Note that, the auto-generated black formatted code will be changed again because this project uses `ruff` for additional formatting.
+That's okay.

 Make sure you add to `CHANGELOG.md` and `docs/CHANGELOG.md` what changes you have made.

 Make sure you add your name to `CONTRIBUTORS.md` as well!